kirkgacias/osticket-prereqs/README.md

 <p>
 </p>
 <p>
+<b>1.Create a Virtual Machine on Azure</b>
-1. The first step is to create a virtual machine on Azure.
+<p>The first step is to create a virtual machine on Azure.
-Choose the image or base operating machine as Windows 10 Pro, version 22H2.
+Choose the image or base operating machine as Windows 10 Pro, version 22H2.</p>
 <p>
 <img width="758" alt="VM setup-windows 10" src="https://github.com/kirkgacias/osticket-prereqs/assets/158519921/a22b387c-d396-4fe5-8db9-7c2677941a30">

 <p>
 </p>
 <p>
-Make sure to set the size to at least 2 vcpus and 16 GiB memory.
+<strong> NOTE: Make sure to set the size to at least 2 vcpus and 16 GiB memory.
-And confirm that RDP (3389) is allowed in "Select inbound ports" in order to allow Remote Desktop access to the VM.
+And confirm that RDP (3389) is allowed in "Select inbound ports" in order to allow Remote Desktop access to the VM.</strong> </p>
 <p>
 <img width="757" alt="VM inbound ports" src="https://github.com/kirkgacias/osticket-prereqs/assets/158519921/3eb204b9-a099-4656-a4ec-9d8badb1f56b">